kyberdrb/Linux_tutorials/bash_examples.md

     date && time 7z a -t7z -m0=lzma2 -mx=9 -mfb=273 -md=64m -ms=on ARCHIVE_NAME.7z /path/to/directory/ && date

-Compress a directory into an multi-part archive with each part at most 4GB large
+Compress a directory into an multi-part/split archive with each part at most 4GB large (to be Terabox friendly for a free user) sorted from strongest compression to quick compression

-    date && time 7z a -t7z -m0=lzma2 -mx=9 -mfb=273 -md=64m -ms=on -v4g ARCHIVE_NAME.7z /path/to/directory/ && date
+    date && time 7z a -t7z -mx=9 -ms=on -mf=on -mhc=on -mhe=on -m0=lzma2 -mfb=273 -md=64m -v4g ARCHIVE_NAME.7z /path/to/directory/ && date
+    date && time 7z a -t7z -mx=9 -ms=on -mf=on -mhc=on -mhe=on -m0=lzma2 -v4g ARCHIVE_NAME.7z /path/to/directory/ && date
+    date && time 7z a -t7z -mx=1 -ms=on -mf=on -mhc=on -mhe=on -m0=lzma2 -v4g ARCHIVE_NAME.7z /path/to/directory/ && date

+Create a password protected **updateable** archive by turning `solid mode` off

+    date && time 7z a -t7z -mx=1 -ms=off -mf=on -mhc=on -mhe=on -m0=lzma2 "-pMY CUSTOM PASSWORD P@SSW0RD" ARCHIVE_NAME.7z /path/to/directory/ && date

+Update a file in an archive

+    7z a ARCHIVE_NAME.7z file.ext

-Compression command `7z` is wrapped around with `date` and `time` utilities to measure compression duration.
+Compression command `7z` is wrapped around with `date` and `time` utilities to measure compression duration to make further planing easier and duration estimates more accurate.

 ---